fawnoculus/NTM-Fabric/DevNotes/DevNotes.md

 - HE (HBM Energy) -> NTE (Nuclear Tech Energy)
 - Reinforced Block of Desh -> Desh Block
 - Reinforced Block of High-Speed Steel -> High-Speed Steel Block
+- Sandwich Garnished with TV Static -> TV Static Sandwich
+- Pancake made from Scrap Metal, Nails and Gem Dust -> Scrap Pancake
+- Spark Ludicrous Physics-Defying Energy Storage Unit -> Spark Ludicrous Energy Storage Unit

+Main Reason for changing names is that the old names where really long & the item ids that we use are usually just the item name with underscores for spaces & in lowercase, however really long item ids can be very annoying so in order to not break consistency things with long names get renamed to have a shorter name

 #### Features:
 - Energy & Fluid Storages, Providers & Consumers will be able to connect to each other just like Cables/Pipes can (I implemented it this way & changing it would be a pain)